pablobaskes/IntelliTS/README.md

 # Getting Started
 1. git clone https://github.com/pablobaskes/IntelliTS.git
 2. cd IntelliTS
+3. Create a .env file for each subdirectory and fill it with the actual values
-3. Build and Run the Containers: docker-compose up --build
+4. Build and Run the Containers: docker-compose up --build

 Access the Services: